Bad-Science/intro/docs/grading.md

 In addition to the large group project presentation, each member is required to either give one large group tech talk, host a bonus session, or alternatively attend a bonus session.
-More senior members are encouraged to give tech talks for the benefit of the RCOS community.
+Upperclassmen and more senior members are encouraged to give tech talks for the benefit of the RCOS community.
 All members are encouraged to attend bonus sessions.
 A bonus session attended in lieu of hosting a bonus session or giving a tech talk cannot also count as an attendence makeup.